5 Resolutions To Better Manage Arthritis

 It definitely sounds easier said than done, but changing the way you think and approach things can make a huge difference to your quality of life.

 “The feeling that you are somehow ‘less able’ than others can be a major hindrance in people coping with their situation.
 In a bid to reframe the way you look at your day-to-day life, try to improve your positive wellbeing by challenging that way of thinking and reversing it.
 Try to consider what you can do instead of what you may not.
-Remember what you have achieved instead of what you yet have to complete, and question any negative thoughts as they come into your mind,” she continues.
+Remember what you have achieved instead of what you yet have to complete, and question any negative thoughts as they come into your mind,” .

 Cook more meals